UPPMAX/programming_formalisms_intro/doc/setup.md

   5. Select the type of key **authentication**.
   6. In the "Key" field, paste your public key.
   7. Click Add SSH key.
   8. If prompted, confirm access to your account on GitHub.
-For more information, see "Sudo mode."

 - Now test again in your terminal: `ssh -T git@github.com`
   - Output should be something like this: ``Hi bclaremar!
 You've successfully authenticated, but GitHub does not provide shell access.``